hash6iron/ESPeccy/README.md

 ## Installing

-You can flash the binaries directly to the board if do not want to mess with code and compilers.
-Check the [releases section](https://github.com/EremusOne/ZX-ESPectrum-IDF/releases)
+You can flash the binaries directly to the board if you do not want to mess with code and compilers.
+Check the [releases section](https://github.com/SplinterGU/ESPeccy/releases).

 ## Compiling and installing

 Quick start from PlatformIO:
-- Clone this repo and Open from VSCode/PlatFormIO
+- Clone this repo and Open from VSCode/PlatformIO
 - Execute task: Upload
 - Enjoy

-Windows, GNU/Linux and MacOS/X. This version has been developed using PlatformIO.
+Windows, GNU/Linux, and MacOS/X. This version has been developed using PlatformIO.

-#### Install platformIO:
+#### Install PlatformIO:

 - There is an extension for Atom and VSCode, please check [this website](https://platformio.org/).
-- Select your board, pico32 which behaves just like the TTGo VGA32.
+- Select your board, pico32, which behaves just like the TTGo VGA32.

 #### Compile and flash it

-`PlatformIO > Project Tasks > Build `, then
+`PlatformIO > Project Tasks > Build`, then

 `PlatformIO > Project Tasks > Upload`.